John Hicks (baseball): Arizona Diamondbacks

 On January 27, 2020, Hicks signed to a minor league contract with the Arizona Diamondbacks organization.
 Hicks did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 Hicks was released by the Diamondbacks organization on September 19.

 Texas Rangers

 On February 12, 2021, Hicks signed a minor league contract with the Texas Rangers organization that included an invitation to Spring Training.
 On June 29, Hicks was selected to the active roster, with catcher Jose Trevino out with an injury that would eventually force him to the injured list.
 Hicks hit four home runs in his first four games, the first player in franchise history to do so.

 On July 23, Hicks was designated for assignment by the Rangers upon Trevino's return from the injured list.
 In 10 games, he hit 8-31 with 4 HR and 7 RBI.

 Chicago Cubs

 On February 5, 2022, Hicks signed a minor league contract with the Chicago Cubs organization.
+In 95 games for the Triple-A Iowa Cubs, he batted .261/.313/.510 with 20 home runs, 56 RBI, and 10 stolen bases.
+Hicks elected free agency following the season on November 10.

 Philadelphia Phillies

-On November 18, 2022, Hicks signed a minor league deal with the Philadelphia Phillies.
+On November 18, 2022, Hicks signed a minor league deal with the Philadelphia Phillies organization.
+In 54 games for the Triple–A Lehigh Valley IronPigs, he hit .211/.288/.328 with 3 home runs, 23 RBI, and 11 stolen bases.
+Hicks was released by the Phillies on July 8, 2023.

+Coaching career

+On June 11, 2024, it was announced that Hicks had returned to his alma mater, the University of Virginia, and joined the baseball program as a student assistant.